 Since we saved room, we decided to try the deserts.
 Oh, the things we do for the readers of this website.

 Sharon had the candied bacon ice cream with shortbread crumble and I had the southern pecan pie (they were all out of the bread pudding.
 Oh well, next time).

 The ice cream looked good but wasn’t bacony enough for bacon ice cream.
 The pecan pie was good but they wouldn’t be a very good southern restaurant at all if they messed that up.

-We had a really good meal at Cask & Larder.
-It isn’t cheap for comfort foods but you do get good quality for the price you pay.
+We’ve had really good meals at Cask & Larder.
+It isn’t cheap for comfort food but you do get good quality for the price you pay.
 I never would have imagined stopping for dinner at the airport after my flight home but this is a restaurant I’ll make an exception for.
 I’m not going to make flight arrangements around eating here but if the opportunity is available, we’ll definitely take it.
-Several of our readers have mentioned the grab & go selections are excellent and nothing like the typical chef salad or ham & cheese croissant places usually offer.
-When we were there eating, the bar section stayed busy the entire time so either the drinks are good or there was a interesting game on TV.
+We’ve finally had the chance to try the grab & go selections and agree with several of our readers that the selections are excellent and nothing like the typical chef salad or ham & cheese croissant places usually offer.

 Have you ever eaten at Cask & Larder in the Orlando Airport?
 What did you think?
 Do you have any other airport restaurants that you actually LIKE to eat at?
 Let us know!